openedx/open-edx-proposals/oeps/oep-0050-hooks-extension-framework.rst

 To sustain the growth of the Open edX ecosystem, the business rules of the platform must be open for extension following the open-closed principle.
 This OEP specifies a solution using what is commonly referred to as hooking.
-That is the definition of a stable set of places in the code (triggers) where externally defined actions (via plugins) can take place.
+That is the definition of a stable set of places in the code (triggers) where functions defined via plugins can take place.

 Motivation